 Dublin Dark Side Walking Tour

 There is a dark side to Dublin – as evidenced by gruesome stories of the past.
-On the Dark Dublin Tour participants will learn about the brothels and witches and the Hellfire Club while waltzing through back alleys and dark city streets.
-Book it…if you dare!
+On the Dark Dublin Tour participants will learn about the brothels, witches and the Hellfire Club while waltzing through back alleys…if you dare!

 Ghost Tour Dublin

 Join one of the Dublin guided tours to the spookiest spots in town!
 Learn the haunted history of Dublin on a spooky Gravedigger Ghost Tour.
-Note: This is a bus tour…which will give your feet a much-needed rest.
-Find out more!
+This is a bus tour…which will give your feet a much-needed rest!

 1916 Tour Dublin

-The 1916 Tour is a Dublin history tour that focuses on the events of the Uprising.
+The 1916 Tour focuses on the events of the Uprising.
 The 1916 Rebellion Walking Tour includes visiting key locations, re-enactments and multi-media presentations for a unique experience.
-Learn more!

 Food Tour in Dublin

 Join a guide for a grazing tour of Dublin on this highly rated Food Tour.
-Learn about the history and local cuisine while feasting your way past city sights.
-Reserve your space!
+Learn about history and local cuisine while feasting your way around town.

 Alternatively, embark on a journey to experience the contemporary food culture with the best bites at a few of the top restaurants.
 Get the details!

-The city of Dublin has a vibrant street art scene.
-Visitors interested in learning more about the alternative side of Dublin can join the Street Art Tour to find off the beaten path local haunts.
-Book it!
+The city of Dublin has a vibrant urban art scene.
+Visitors interested in learning more about the alternative side of Dublin can join this Street Art Tour to find off the beaten path haunts.

 Dublin Private City Tour

-Those who want a personal introduction can join one of the Dublin Private Walking Tours.
-On this private tour, visitors get to see Dublin with the help of a local guide.
-Get the details!
+Those who want a personal introduction can join a Dublin Private Walking Tour.
+On this exclusive excursion, visitors get to see Dublin with the help of a knowledgeable and attentive guide.

 More Fun Dublin, Ireland Tours

-- Visit Dublin’s Guinness Storehouse for a connoisseur tasting
+- Visit the Guinness Storehouse for a connoisseur tasting

 - Head to the Jameson Distillery for a lesson on Irish whiskey